 As US aid and influence shrinks in Pakistan, China steps in

-Pakistani leaders often talk about their "sweeter than honey" relations with all-weather friend China.
+Pakistani leaders often wax lyrical about their "sweeter than honey" relations with all-weather friend China.
 There's no romance about their marriage of convenience with America.

 Comments